 Anytime you talk about your company, whether it is on your website, promo materials, job postings, or even social media, make sure you mention Baton Rouge in the copy.
 Use the key messages featured above.

 Don’t just tell candidates how great Baton Rouge is, show them.
-Add pictures and videos of the area to your website and pitches to elevate your messaging.
-Check out our #thinkBR stories at brac.org/thinkBR and feel free to share the videos with candidates.
+Elevate your messaging with pictures and videos of the area.
+Check out our #thinkBR stories and feel free to share the videos with candidates.

-When your company brings in out-of-market candidates, hire us to provide a customized tour of Baton Rouge.
-We’re experts at it.
-In fact, when a candidate who goes on one of our tours is offered a job, there’s a 94% chance they’ll accept the offer.
-Contact our director of talent development to schedule a tour today.
+Bringing in out-of-market candidates?
+Hire us to provide a customized tour of Baton Rouge.
+We're experts at it.
+In fact, there's a 94% chance a candidate who is offered the job and has gone on our tour will accept the offer.
+Contact our Director of Talent Development to schedule a tour!

 Tips for HR professionals acclimating new hires: